-- you will apply to confirm your DPhil status by the end of your third year.
+- You will apply to confirm your DPhil status by the end of your third year.
 This involves writing a short progress report and thesis outline and giving a presentation.
-The application is assessed by two experts; and
+The application is assessed by two experts.

 - The final stage is submission of your DPhil thesis, which needs to be done within four years.

 Whilst working on your research project you will participate in a comprehensive, flexible skills training programme which includes a range of workshops and seminars in transferable skills, generic research skills and specific research techniques.
 There are also numerous seminars and lectures by local and visiting scientists and you are provided with many opportunities to meet leading scientists.

 There are a wide range of events organised for DPhil students.
-All students participate in an annual graduate student symposium, which is attended by the entire department.
+All students participate in an annual graduate students' symposium, which is attended by the entire department.
 Student contributions are carefully evaluated and prizes are awarded to the best posters or presentations in each year.